hoffmannj/PackageInstaller/README.md

 NOTE: "{%PackageTargetFolder%}" is the only placeholder you can use in the config file.

 The "Plugins" field is a string array.
-Add the full name of the Plugin class you'd like to use.
-A plugin is responsible for a "BlockName", and there can be only one plugin to handle a "BlockName".
+Add the full name of the Plugin class (assemblyqualifiedname for example) you'd like to use.
+A plugin is responsible for a "BlockType", and there can be only one plugin to handle a "BlockType".

-For more details about the built-in plugins take a look at the code.
+For more details about the built-in plugins take a look into the code.